 Learning in the Foundation Stage

-At St Saviour’s School we have 1 Nursery Class and 1 Reception Class taught by two teachers and three Teaching Assistants/ Nursery Officers.
+At St Saviour’s School we have 1 Nursery Class and 1 Reception Class taught by two teachers and three Early Years Assistants/ Nursery Officers.
 The curriculum we follow is the statutory Early Years Foundation Stage (EYFS) for children aged 0-5.
-Your child may have already have been following this so we build on the good work started by our feeder Pre-schools to enable them to reach their full potential, both academically and emotionally.
+Your child may have already have been following this so we build on the good work started by our feeder Pre-schools to enable them to continue their learning journey, both academically, socially and emotionally.

 We know children learn best through play and by initiating their own activities and they are given every opportunity to do so whilst they are with us.
 With access to indoor and outdoor facilities children are able to develop their play throughout the day through child initiated and adult directed challenges.
 Ideas are often sparked by our topics and we engage parents and children alike in developing these.
 Children can find resources and books accessible to them and are encouraged to be independent and select their own tools and materials.

 Our independent learning is interspersed with discrete teaching inputs for either groups or the whole class.
 For example we place great importance on the basic skills so phonics and number work are taught every day.
-Other inputs include reading Big Books together, shared writing on the Smartboard, Jigsaw circle time, singing and stories.
+Other inputs include reading together, shared writing, circle time, singing and stories.

 Within the Foundation classrooms the environment is an important consideration affecting our children’s learning.
 Our classrooms have been designed with the children in mind.
 The colours chosen are light and inviting yet calming and appealing.
 The displays showcase the children’s learning as well as providing useful access to the phonemes, numbers and tricky words the children have been learning.